lunatech-labs/lunatech-labs.github.com/services/_posts/2012-01-01-team-extension.md

 Team extension is increasing a team’s capabilities in a specific expertise.
 Team extension is not about simply growing the size of a team, but rather about increasing the team’s effectiveness without reducing its efficiency.
 This is achieved by adding an expert to an existing team, within a clear context of roles, responsibilities, process and deliverables.

+Lunatech can provide team extension for technical expertise, such as the Play Framework or Scala, as well as for broader competences, such as agile coaching or software architecture.

 ## Goals